rabbitmq/rabbitmq-delayed-message-exchange/README.md

 ## Why?

-This plugin has serious limitations and is based on Mnesia, the original schema data store in RabbitMQ that will be removed from RabbitMQ starting with the 4.3 or 4.4 series.
+This plugin has serious limitations and is based on Mnesia, the original schema data store in RabbitMQ that [was completely removed from RabbitMQ](https://github.com/rabbitmq/rabbitmq-server/pull/15542) in the `4.3.0` development cycle.

 A [distributed design](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/issues/229) of this plugin required significant changes (e.g. switching from a custom exchange type to a custom queue type),